 Rebecca has been working in the arts since 2012 at the Traverse Theatre and the Edinburgh Festival Fringe Society.
 Her driving force is the belief that babies and young children have the right to creative expression, and that the arts has a responsibility to provide young audiences with the tools to achieve this.

 Heather joined Starcatchers after eight years working with young people in Glasgow in some of the most deprived communities in Europe.
 She believes passionately in the power of the arts to transform lives and tackle inequalities, and working with our youngest members of society seems the best place to start

 Jennifer has been working in the arts for nearly 20 years, including roles at Woodend Barn, Citymoves Dance Agency and Aberdeen International Youth Festival and co-founder of MiniFest, a creative festival for young audiences across North East Scotland.

 Rhona has been working in children’s theatre/arts since 2002 when she joined Wee Stories.
-She began working with Starcatchers on the pilot project in 2006 and since then has been on an amazing journey with dozens of babies, toddlers, parents, carers, educators, artists and project partners.
+She began working with Starcatchers on the pilot project in 2006 and since then has been on an amazing journey with thousands of babies, toddlers, parents, carers, educators, artists and project partners.